 Understanding the landscape and hope for a sustainable future: food, forests, and farmers in the Philippines

 Food, forests, and farmers touch every aspect of human existence.
 The state of each is integral to the health of our environment, our economies, and our cultures.
-It is important to keep these relationships balanced so that families, communities, and nations function well.
+It is important to keep these relationships among these balanced so that families, communities, and nations can function well.
 When one fails, the resulting imbalance threatens broader systems of education, health, and economy, as well as human rights, peace, and security.
 “And in many cases, those who are already poor or marginalised are the most vulnerable”.

 In the Philippines, despite reported economic growth in the last decades, increasing poverty has become a major concern with a high relative proportion of the poor belonging to the agriculture sector.
 According to the Asian Development Bank (2020), “The Philippines has made tremendous strides in reducing the national poverty rate, but rural poverty remains high because of low productivity and limited crop diversification.”

 Filipino farmers, ironically, are among the poorest because of low farm productivity and seasonal income, limited crop diversification, and the lack of capital and access to market.
 This situation is compounded by the changes in weather patterns and events such as longer droughts and more intense rains and storms.